USSBA/sba-gov-ckan/ckan/README.md

 #### CKAN_SMTP_STARTTLS
-Weather or not TLS connections can be established to the SMTP endpoint.
+Whether or not TLS connections can be established to the SMTP endpoint.

 _**Required:** No, **Default:** True_